JavaCafe01/firefox-css/README.md

 [This article](https://www.howtogeek.com/334716/how-to-customize-firefoxs-user-interface-with-userchrome.css/) provides a good overview about how you figure out where you have to move the files for modifying firefox.

+You should also set Firefox to "compact" and "dark mode".
+Those two options are available under menu > customize.

 ### Stylus

 Install the [stylus firefox extension](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).